 Modified Comparative Negligence

 Modified comparative negligence is a theory of comparative fault that holds that an injured Plaintiff can obtain damages from a Defendant provided that the Plaintiff’s degree of fault is not more than 50 percent.
-If a Plaintiff is determined to have been 50 percent at fault or more for the incident, then he or she would not be able to obtain compensation for personal injuries from the Defendant.
+If a Plaintiff is determined to have been more than 50 percent at fault for the incident, then he or she would not be able to obtain compensation for personal injuries from the Defendant.

 Furthermore, Illinois’ modified comparative negligence laws will also reduce an injured Plaintiff’s compensation in proportion to his or her degree of fault.